$\text{#NFA}$ admits an FPRAS: Efficient Enumeration, Counting, and Uniform Generation for Logspace Classes: Proofs of Intermediate Results

 Using this relation, fundamental problems for RPQs such as enumerating, counting, or uniform generating paths can be naturally represented.
-It is not difficult to show that $\evalRPQ$ is in $\rnl$, from which the following corollary can be obtained by using Theorem~\ref{theo-rnl}. \begin{corollary} $\COUNT(\evalRPQ)$ admits an FPRAS, and $\GEN(\evalRPQ)$ admits a PPLVUG. \end{corollary} It is important to mention that giving a polynomial-delay enumeration algorithm for $\evalRPQ$ is straightforward, but the existence of an FPRAS and a PPLVUG for $\evalRPQ$ was not known before when queries are part of the input (that is, in combined complexity~\cite{V82}).
+It is not difficult to show that $\evalRPQ$ is in $\rnl$, from which the following corollary can be obtained by using Theorem~\ref{theo-rnl}. \begin{corollary} \begin{sloppypar} \review{$\ENUM(\evalRPQ)$ can be enumerated with polynomial delay, $\COUNT(\evalRPQ)$ admits an FPRAS, and $\GEN(\evalRPQ)$ admits a PPLVUG.} \end{sloppypar} \end{corollary} It is important to mention that giving a \review{polynomial delay enumeration} algorithm for $\evalRPQ$ is straightforward, but the existence of an FPRAS and a PPLVUG for $\evalRPQ$ was not known before when queries are part of the input (that is, in combined complexity~\cite{V82}).